Long Island Tide Mill Owner Gets Preservation Award

 Free Water Miller’s Handbook Offered by Millers’ Guild

 Our friends at De Hollandsche Molen (The Dutch Mill, Molens.nl) informed us that Het Gilde van Molenaars (The Guild of Millers) in the Netherlands has made its English translation of Handboek Watermolenaar (Manual for Water Millers) available as a free PDF file on its website, GildevanMolenaars.nl.
+Download the English translation here.
+(The file is 49MB, so downloading may take several seconds.)

-The 350-page handbook (49MB as a PDF) is intended as a training manual for those seeking to work as millers.
+The 350-page handbook is intended as a training manual for those seeking to work as millers.
 In the Netherlands, miller certification requires completing a water miller course and passing a national examination administered by Vereniging De Hollandsche Molen (The Dutch Mill Society), a process that typically takes two years.
 Learning what the craft of the miller entails, says the manual’s foreword, also gives the craft “a cultural and historical value.”

 The manual covers history, technology, and operation of virtually all types of water-driven mills, but much of its content applies to tide mills.
 This makes it a worthwhile addition to the tide mill enthusiast’s digital library.
 The content is well illustrated with color photographs and clear diagrams throughout.